-Solar observing is offered for the first time during ALMA Cycle 4.
-On this page, we provide further information regarding the preparation of proposals.
-The submission deadline is April 21, 2015, 15:00 UT.
+Solar observing was offered for the first time during ALMA Cycle 4.
+On this page, we provided information regarding the preparation of proposals in 2015.

 Please note that all given information is to the best of our knowledge but without engagement.
 Please always check the specified documents and links (in particular the Proposer’s Guide).
 This page will be continuously updated until the proposal deadline.

 The call for proposals has been published on March 22nd, 2015, 15:00UT and can be found here:

 Proposals have to be prepared using the ALMA Observing Tool (OT), which can be downloaded from the ALMA Science Portal (www.almascience.org).
 Documentation is listed in the Proposer’s Guide (Sect.
 5.6.1).
 The Proposer’s Guide can be downloaded here: http://almascience.nrao.edu/proposing/proposers-guide (Or click here for a direct link to the PDF document.)

 - Important: Not only the PIs but also all CoIs should be registered on the ALMA Science Portal.
 Make sure that you and all of your Co-Is register as early as possible.
 Go to https://almascience.eso.org/ and click on "register" (top right).

 - The proposal title (as to be entered in the OT) may have up to 120 characters.

 - The abstract (as to be entered in the OT) may have up to 1200 characters.